Proximie/janus-mobile-sdk/docs/src/01_release.md

 1. Make changes to janus-mobile-sdk.
 This may include updating the jarust dependency version which can be done in `/rslib/Cargo.toml`
 2. After changes completed run locally:

 Create native Apple platforms bindings.
-Disregard any keychain alerts that may pop-up, they are not needed `just apple`
+Disregard any keychain alerts that may pop-up, they are not needed.
+`just apple`

-Create native Android platform bindings.
+Create native Android platform bindings:
 `just android`

 3. Check all these changes in on a new branch and raise a PR.